bronwencc/Module-4-Project/README.md

 ### Figures

-The .png images are solely to compare the 24-step (two years) forecasted values for the data as an average timeseries (Average Forecast.png) and to see the confidence intervals of the 20 RegionID's with the smallest mean-squared error over the same period (20 RegionID Forecasts.png).
+The .png images are to compare the 24-step (two years) forecasted values for the data as an average timeseries (Average Forecast.png) and to see the confidence intervals of the 20 RegionID's with the smallest mean-squared error over the same period (20 RegionID Forecasts.png).
+The TopFiveDataandForecasts.png is to look at the forecasts in the context of the historical data for the top five selected regions.

 ### Files